Why Most Stadium PA Systems Fail At Critical Moments

 In fact…

-Your Safety Certificate likely includes a condition that your PA system is a part of your emergency evacuation plan.
-If your maintainer hesitates doing comprehensive testing, it’s time to ask why – don’t let them making you the laughing stock!
+Your Safety Certificate will include a condition that your PA system is part of your emergency evacuation plan.

 Test 1 – “Abandon” Match Control Room